sgm1018/online-file-service/README.md

 - **Download Files:** The "Download" page displays a list of available files on the server.
 Users can click on a file name to download the corresponding file.

-- **File Thumbnails:** The application generates and displays thumbnails for image files on the "Download" page, providing a visual preview of the files.

-- **Back Button:** Each page includes a "Back" button in the header, allowing users to navigate back to the previous page in their browser's history.

 ## Setup and Installation
 To run the File Service Project locally, follow these steps: